-There is no additional cost for participating in the 2024 Juniors Program for those members who are 10 to 18 years of age in 2024.
-This program is included with your 2024 membership.
+Welcome to the 2024 Fall Juniors Program!
+This is for those members who are 10 to 18 years of age in 2024 and is included with membership at no additional cost (schedule below picture).

 Location: